 HIV Testing During the Postpartum Period

 Women who have not been tested for HIV before or during labor should be offered expedited testing during the immediate postpartum period.
-When mothers are unavailable for testing, their newborns should undergo expedited HIV testing, using the antigen/antibody combination immunoassay.1,20,27 Maternal testing should be done using the antigen/antibody combination immunoassay to screen for established and acute HIV; results should be obtained in <1 hour.
-If acute HIV infection is a possibility, then a plasma HIV NAT test should be sent as well.
-Expedited HIV assays should be used to identify infants who have been exposed to HIV, because postnatal ARV drugs need to be initiated as soon as possible—ideally ≤6 hours after birth—to be effective in preventing perinatal transmission.
+Maternal testing should be done using the antigen/antibody combination immunoassay to screen for established and acute HIV; results should be obtained in <1 hour.
+If acute HIV infection is a possibility, then a plasma HIV RNA test should be sent as well.
+When mothers are unavailable for testing, their newborns should undergo expedited HIV testing using the antigen/antibody combination immunoassay.1,21,27 Postnatal ARV drugs need to be initiated as soon as possible—ideally ≤6 hours after birth—to be effective in preventing perinatal transmission.
 When an initial HIV test is positive in mother or infant, it is strongly recommended that clinicians initiate an ARV regimen that is appropriate for infants who are at higher risk of perinatal HIV transmission and counsel the mother against breastfeeding.
 Both actions can be taken before the results of supplemental maternal HIV tests have confirmed the presence of HIV (see Antiretroviral Management of Newborns with Perinatal HIV Exposure or Perinatal HIV).
 Breast milk can be expressed while supplemental HIV diagnostic testing is being completed, but it should not be given to the infant until testing confirms that the mother is HIV negative.
 If supplemental test results are negative and acute HIV is excluded, infant ARV drugs can be discontinued.
 In the absence of ongoing maternal HIV exposure, breastfeeding can be initiated.